misiektoja/instagram_monitor/docs/index.md

 Docker Compose

-On Linux, the container needs your numeric user ID and group ID so files it creates in the current directory belong to you instead of `root`.
+On a native Linux container engine, the container needs your numeric user ID and group ID so files it creates in the current directory belong to you instead of `root`.
 Run the two `export` commands in the same terminal before the Compose commands.
-Docker Desktop handles file ownership on macOS and Windows, so users on those systems can skip both `export` commands.
+VM-backed Docker-compatible runtimes on macOS and Windows normally handle bind-mount ownership, so users on those systems can usually skip both `export` commands.

 ```sh
 curl -fsSLO https://raw.githubusercontent.com/misiektoja/instagram_monitor/refs/heads/main/docker-compose.yml